GEUS-Glaciology-and-Climate/aws-monitor-alert/README.md

 Note that these scripts implement our own custom monitoring and alerting (sending emails from geus.aws@gmail.com), and are separate from any Azure monitoring tools.
 Metrics on the Azure virtual machine such as CPU, memory, disk space, etc are currently monitored using built-in Azure monitoring tools.

+**It is recommended to occasionally check the `stdout` and `stderr` files at both monitoring directories to make sure the monitors are running.**

 The following are currently implemented:

 ## glacio01 monitor